-Students should be familiar with the following terms of the UM-Dearborn registration procedures, following are definitions of key terms essential to the registration process at the University of Michigan-Dearborn.
+Students should be familiar with the following key terms and their definitions pertaining to the University of Michigan-Dearborn registration process.

 Useful tools for the registration process.